TomTore/Data-Analysis-with-Python/README.md

 A template notebook is provided and the objective is to complete the ten questions.
 Some hints to the questions are given in the template notebook.

 This notebook is provided by © IBM Corporation 2020.
 All rights reserved.
-....the solution are provided by me :)
+....the answers are provided by me :)